monome/docs/iii/index.md

 For firmware _updates_ you can use the `diii` application (see below) to reboot the device into bootloader mode without opening the unit again.

+_Note:_ If you had a previous beta firmware installed, execute `fs_reformat()` (or click the reformat button) and restart the device to ensure the newest lib is installed.

 ## Modes